 Each year, traumatic brain injuries (TBIs) contribute to a substantial number of deaths and cases of permanent disability across the United States.
-An estimated 2.8 million people sustain a TBI annually, making these serious injuries a contributing factor in one third (30%) of all injury related deaths across the country.
+An estimated 2.8 million people sustain a TBI annually, making these serious injuries a contributing factor in one-third (30%) of all injury-related deaths across the country.
+If you or a loved one suffered a brain injury, contact our Texas brain injury lawyers today for a free case evaluation.

 A brain injury results from a blow to the head.
 The Centers for Disease Control and Prevention (CDC) defines TBI as a disruption in the normal function of the brain that can be caused by a bump, blow, jolt to the head, or a penetrating head injury.